Share

 Can a Victron Quattro run two RV air conditioners on battery power?

 Yes.
-The EG4 LifePower4 V2 supports closed-loop Victron communication via CAN bus and RS485.
-Set the battery’s DIP switch to Victron protocol and the Cerbo GX receives real-time BMS data — state of charge, cell voltages, temperature, and fault alerts — directly from the EG4 battery management system.
+EG4 LifePower4 V2 supports closed-loop Victron communication via CAN bus and RS485.
+Set the DIP switch to Victron protocol and the Cerbo GX receives real-time BMS data — state of charge, cell voltages, temperature, and fault alerts — directly from the EG4 battery management system.
 No external battery monitor required.

-The complete Quattro + EG4 build — 2× Quattro 48/5000, 4× EG4 LifePower4 V2 48V, Lynx Shunt, Lynx Distributor, MPPT 150/60, Cerbo GX, 1,200W solar — costs approximately $11,500 in equipment.
-With professional installation the all-in total runs roughly $13,500–$15,000 — nearly $8,000 less than a comparable 12V battery build.
+The complete build — 2× Quattro 48/5000, 4× EG4 LifePower4 V2 48V, 2× Orion-Tr 48/12-30A, Lynx Shunt, Lynx Distributor, MPPT 150/60, Cerbo GX, and 1,200W solar — costs approximately $11,925 in equipment.
+All-in with professional installation is roughly $13,900–$15,500.

 CC